nhenezi/utct-game-server/README.md

 ### How to run?
 If you want to enable AI first start websocket server: `npm start` and then run one of scripts located in `/algo` directory.
+If you are interested in writing your own bot visit http://ultimatetct.com/make-your-own-bot